 UCDC is open to undergraduates from all majors who will have upper-division standing by the start of the quarter in which they plan to participate.
 A GPA of at least 3.000 is recommended for admission although not required.
 Applicants are also evaluated based on overall relevant experience, a written statement, and letters of recommendation.

 The program offers both an 11 week academic year component, where students earn academic credit and continue to be registered as full-time UC Davis students during the quarter in which they participate; and a 10-week summer component with a credit or non-credit option.
-The academic component includes an internship that requires students to work three to four days per week as interns in Congress, federal agencies, interest groups, trade associations, research institutions, media corporations, museums, or in other organizations related to the interests and objectives of individual students; a research seminar that requires students to write a research paper in consultation with Washington Program faculty and graduate fellows; and an upper division seminar chosen from elective courses that vary each quarter but typically include international relations, history, political science, public policy and other social sciences; the arts and humanities; and science policy.
-In addition to regular instruction, seminars often include guest speakers, observations of congressional committees and federal agencies, and other relevant Washington experiences.
+The academic component includes an internship that requires students to work three to four days per week as interns in think-tanks, museums, Congress, federal agencies, interest groups, trade associations, research institutions, media corporations, or in other organizations related to the interests and objectives of individual students; a research seminar; and an optional upper division course.
 Courses are taught by UCDC faculty appointed by the various UC campuses, or visiting faculty from the Washington area.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|